El Mundo (Spain): Editorial stance

-Editorially, El Mundo often expresses the mainstream views of the centre-right with independent and liberal overtones.
+Editorially, El Mundo often expresses the mainstream views of the secular centre-right with independent and liberal overtones.

-El Mundo defines its editorial line as liberal.
-It is usually critical of the left-wing and peripheral nationalisms.
-Its current ideology is secular center-right.
-Among its columnists there is a remarkable heterogeneity and eclecticism, often openly critical of the editorial line itself.
-At the time it was decisive in the fall of Felipe González.

-According to its ideological principles, “it aspires to be a progressive newspaper, committed to defending the current democratic system, public freedoms and human rights included in the Universal Declaration promulgated by the UN and in the European Convention of Human Rights."
+According to its ideological principles, "it aspires to be a progressive newspaper, committed to defending the current democratic system, public freedoms, and human rights included in the Universal Declaration promulgated by the UN and in the European Convention of Human Rights."

 Political impact

 El Mundo has played a key role in uncovering a number of scandals, among them embezzlement by the commander of the Guardia Civil, accusations of insider trading and tax fraud by the governor of the Central Bank of Spain and aspects of the Bárcenas affair.
-Investigative reporting by the staff of El Mundo also revealed connections between the terrorist Grupos Antiterroristas de Liberación (GAL) and the Socialist administration of Felipe González, revelations that contributed to his defeat in the 1996 elections.
+Investigative reporting by the staff of El Mundo also revealed connections between the terrorist Grupos Antiterroristas de Liberación (GAL) and the Socialist administration of president Felipe González, revelations that contributed to his defeat in the 1996 general elections.

 In October 2005, El Mundo revealed that Nazi Aribert Heim (aka "Doctor Death") had been living in Spain for 20 years, probably with help from the ODESSA network, in collaboration with Otto Skorzeny, who had helped set up one of the most important ODESSA bases of operation in Spain, during the rule of Francisco Franco.

-After the 11 March 2004 Madrid train bombings, the newspapers El Mundo and La Razón, the regional television channel Telemadrid and the COPE radio network alleged that there had been inconsistencies in the explanations given by the Spanish judiciary about the bombings.
+After the 2004 Madrid train bombings, the newspapers El Mundo and La Razón, the regional television channel Telemadrid and the COPE radio network alleged that there had been inconsistencies in the explanations given by the Spanish judiciary about the bombings.
 Other Spanish media, such as El País, ABC and the Cadena SER radio network, accused El Mundo and the other media of manipulation over this issue.
 The bombings and the results of the subsequent judicial inquiry are still debated in Spain today.